 Did you click on it?
 No worries, click here to get your free download.

 What’s the difference between this version and previous ones?

 We’ve added some taste descriptors that were provided by you the readers.
 And we’ve reorganized the chart to flow in a more deductive manner.
 Does that mean the older charts you have are obsolete?
 No, not at all.
 They’re still revolutionary.
 But we’re always looking for ways to improve.
 I mean, if we didn’t, what kind of Whiskey Sommeliers would we be?

 Here’s what hasn’t changed - how we want you to use the chart.
 As always, feel free to print off or share the chart with whomever you’d like.
 Send a copy or a link to your friends and family.
 After all, whiskey is more fun when you have people to share it with.

 Now that you have your new tasting chart, let’s talk about why it helps you get more from your whiskey, and then we’ll shed some further light on how it works.
 If you’ve already been using the chart, then jump down to “Why it works.”
 These will be some new points for you.
-If this is the first time you’re hearing of a deductive whiskey tasting chart, then click here to be brought up to speed.
+If this is the first time you’re hearing of a sequential whiskey tasting chart, then click here to be brought up to speed.

 Why it works